snidarian/SQL_data_sets/README.md

 ### Refreshers notes and terminology
+Note: all language specific keywords are capililized as both a convention of the SQL language and for easy recognition when writing more complicated queries.

 ### Pattern searching wildcards:
 - **%** percent sign wildcard matches any string of zero of more characters (like asterisk in std grep search)\